MicrosoftDocs/linux/docs/install.md

 Bare metal Linux just means that Linux is running directly on the device hardware.
 This install method requires you to create a bootable USB drive by downloading an iso install file from the site hosting your chosen Linux distribution.
 You will need to use a Windows computer (or any desktop device with an existing OS) to create this drive.

 Many users choose the traditional method of installing bare metal Linux on a device that is also running Windows and using the **"dual boot"** method.
-To dual boot Linux and Windows, you need to partition your hard drive to create separate spaces for both the Linux and Windows OS.
+To  boot Linux and Windows, you need to partition your hard drive to create separate spaces for both the Linux and Windows OS.
 The performance speed between WSL, virtual machines, and bare metal Linux has become so close that few developers choose this method due to the overhead of needing to restart (reboot) your device any time you want to switch between the operating systems.
 If you choose the bare metal Linux install route, you may also need to deal with potential driver issues or hardware compatibility problems that may arise with Linux on some devices.

 You can find a list of [Popular Linux Distributions available for download on Linux.org](https://linux.org/pages/download/).
 Once you've chosen a distro, follow the instructions to [Create a bootable USB to install bare-metal Linux](#create-a-bootable-usb-drive-to-install-bare-metal-linux).

 ![Create a bootable USB screenshot](./images/usb-setup-screenshot.png)

+> [!WARNING]
+> If you are planning to dual boot or live boot a bare metal Linux distribution and your Windows machine is using [Bitlocker](/windows/security/operating-system-security/data-protection/bitlocker/) for encryption to protect data theft or exposure, be certain to [retrieve and store your BitLocker encryption keys](https://support.microsoft.com/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6) prior to installing Linux.
+Learn more in this Microsoft Q&A: [Can I use Bitlocker with Dual-Boot setup?](https://answers.microsoft.com/windows/forum/all/can-i-use-bitlocker-with-dual-boot-setup/624f9920-4e9d-4824-abc4-405c60f8e6b0)

 ## Step 2 - Choose a Linux distribution